Comparing learning design software vs documents

 Summary

 Traditional document-based approaches to learning design and content storyboarding present significant challenges, particularly in maintaining consistency, efficiency, and integration with learning platforms.
-While documents offer high levels of flexibility and familiarity, they lack structured workflows, automation, and lack the ability to connect with other digital learning tools.
+While documents offer high levels of flexibility and familiarity, they lack structured workflows, collaborative learning design tools, and the ability to publish content into other digital learning tools.
 This comparison explores the limitations of documents for learning design and content development and highlights more efficient, integrated, and scalable alternatives.

 1. Lack of alignment with the learning environment